 The process of parametric geometry variation and adaptation under several constraints (e.g. flap integration) and the generation of the related aerodynamic and performance characteristics are run fully automatic.
-Obtained data are post-processed and plotted similar to Figure 16.
+Obtained data are post-processed and plotted similar to Figure 9.
 The pareto-fronts can be identified and analyzed by the stage designer to find promising design regions.
-These are further checked on robustness to some uncertainties, like CoG-position having a significant impact on vehicle trimability and hence achievable performance.
-The aerothermodynamic characteristics of all promising candidates are crosschecked with OpenFoam-CFD analyses and will be later subject to critical assessment of heatflux based on mission-optimized trajectories.
+These can be further checked on robustness to uncertainties, such as CoG-position, that have a significant impact on vehicle trimability and hence achievable performance.
+The aerothermodynamic characteristics of all promising candidates are crosschecked with OpenFoam-CFD analyses (see following section 3.5) and will be later subject to critical assessment of heatflux based on mission-optimized trajectories.